sciZer0/7/v/README.md

 The changes in the blockchain industry will be especially-huge.

-Thanks to this new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as both **unpopular** and **unjust**
+Thanks to this new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **unpopular**.

 — since each new blockchain might easily start up with the biggest-ever global user-base of billions of people and with more just (fair) token-distribution (meaning the fundamentally-better Gini coefficient).

-Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain created before 2023 or so, undoubtedly being a big social system, might definitely be perceived in the future as simultaneously
+Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain created before 2023 or so, undoubtedly being a people's working system, might definitely be perceived in the future as simultaneously

+* **unjust**
 * **undemocratic**
 * **inefficient**
 * **unecological**.